-Despite the recent economic recovery in Detroit, there remain systemic challenges rooted in a history of racial discrimination and segregation in this city and many others across the U.S.
+Despite the recent economic recovery in Detroit, there remain systemic challenges rooted in a history of racial discrimination and segregation.

-- Detroit has a poverty rate nearly three times higher than the national average—roughly 35 percent.
+- Detroit has a poverty rate nearly three times higher than the national average—roughly 35%.

-- In Detroit, the child poverty rate is even higher, at more than 50 percent.
+- In Detroit, the child poverty rate is even higher, at more than 50%.

-- Many families who are following the current path our nation has laid out for upward mobility are making no headway, and in too many cases, losing ground with each passing year.*
+- Many families following the current path our nation has laid out for upward mobility are making no headway and, in too many cases, losing ground with each passing year.*